datenguide/datenguide-backend/README.md

 }
 ```

+### time based data

-For fields that contain time-based data for years, you could query all data for
+For fields that contain time-based data for years, you could query for this
-this field by appending the `__years`-suffix to the field name you want to look
+field by appending the `__years`-suffix to the field name you want to look up:

-up:
+If you don't append the `__years`-suffix, the most recent value will be
+returned.

 [Show the number of people naturalized (in total and with origin from african continent) from 2011-2016](https://api.datengui.de/?query=%7B%0A%20%20regions%20%7B%0A%20%20%20%20id%0A%20%20%20%20name%0A%20%20%20%20BEV008%20%7B%0A%20%20%20%20%20%20STAKNW%20%7B%0A%20%20%20%20%20%20%20%20INSGESAMT__years%20%7B%0A%20%20%20%20%20%20%20%20%20%20_2016%0A%20%20%20%20%20%20%20%20%20%20_2015%0A%20%20%20%20%20%20%20%20%20%20_2014%0A%20%20%20%20%20%20%20%20%20%20_2013%0A%20%20%20%20%20%20%20%20%20%20_2012%0A%20%20%20%20%20%20%20%20%20%20_2011%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%20%20ST1__years%20%7B%0A%20%20%20%20%20%20%20%20%20%20_2016%0A%20%20%20%20%20%20%20%20%20%20_2015%0A%20%20%20%20%20%20%20%20%20%20_2014%0A%20%20%20%20%20%20%20%20%20%20_2013%0A%20%20%20%20%20%20%20%20%20%20_2012%0A%20%20%20%20%20%20%20%20%20%20_2011%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A)